 When children dream of growing up to be, say, doctors or detectives, they don’t know what the work entails.
 This happens to adults as well.
 How can we find out what the reality is?
-One way is to talk with someone who has that job!
+One way is to talk with someone who has that job and look through solution architect job descriptions.
 We asked Andriy Trubitsyn, Solution Architect from Java CC, to dispel the most common myths about solution architecture.
 Here’s what we learned.

 Myth #1: Solution architects handle only technology tasks